-Actions To Take When Businesses Are Bad
+Actions To Take When Business Fails

+They are several actions you can take when business fails.
 Business is an integrated system of systems.
 It is comprised of employees and processes, which may be enabled or enhanced through technology and it interfaces with other systems (customers/potential customers, vendors, investors, lenders, and governments).

 As with any system, one of the most likely points of failure will be at the interfaces.